 The number of physicians in Georgia has been increasing since 2006 and is notably higher than the averages for the WHO European Region and the CIS.
 In contrast, the number of nurses is very low.
 The imbalance of doctors and nurses has reached its low level 1:0.67.
 The shortage of nurses and surplus of doctors, lack of qualified human resources and their unequal geographic distribution across the country remain important barriers for high-quality medical services in Georgia.

 The Health Field Barometer - 10th Wave,’ a study conducted by the Curatio International Foundation, also emphasizes the fact that Georgia employs more expensive human resources in healthcare i.e. doctors instead of nurses, and thus significantly increasing the costs of health care services, which is a high financial burden for the population.
-This imbalance is aggravated with the fact that there are medical specialties which are underrepresented or not present in the country (namely
+This imbalance is aggravated with the fact that there are medical specialties which are underrepresented or not present in the country (namely neonatologists, Anesthesiologists and etc.)

 The insufficient quality of health services as well as absence of continuous medical education programs are considered one of the core challenges in the health system in Georgia.
 The government has abolished continuous professional development programs in the field of medicine since 2004.
 Hence, the regular upgrade of professional qualification has seized to be mandatory for practicing doctors.
 In the absence of government-funded continuous professional development opportunities, usually doctors themselves, their employers, or, in the most cases, pharmaceutical companies bear the costs of attending short courses, conferences, etc. (Gotsadze, 2011).